+[Section 77F inserted: No. 3 of 2023 s.
+55.]

-78. Decision of impairment review committee after consideration of matter
+78. Decision of impairment review committee after inquiry

-(1) On completion of its consideration of an impairment matter and after taking into account —

-(a) the report of the Board referred to in section 54; and

-(b) any report given to the impairment review committee under section 77(1); and

-(c) any representations made by the teacher under section 77(4),

-the committee is to deal with the matter in one of the following ways —
+(1) On completion of its inquiry into a complaint, the impairment review committee must deal with the complaint in 1 or more of the following ways if the committee finds an impairment matter exists in relation to the registered teacher who is the subject of the complaint —

-(d) dismiss the complaint;
+(a) uphold the complaint in whole or in part;

+(b) make a request or recommendation under section 55(1) in relation to any part of the complaint not related to the finding;

-(e) recommend to the Board that the complaint be referred to a disciplinary committee or the State Administrative Tribunal;
+(c) recommend to the Board that the complaint is referred in whole or in part to the Tribunal under Division 8;

-(f) request that the teacher consent —
+(d) request that the teacher consents —

-(i) to the imposition of conditions on his or her registration; or
+(i) to the imposition of 1 or more conditions on their registration; or

-(ii) to having his or her registration suspended for a period, not exceeding 2 years, specified by the impairment review committee; or
+(ii) to having their registration suspended for a period, not exceeding 2 years, specified by the impairment review committee; or

-(iii) to undergo counselling specified by the impairment review committee.
+(iii) to undergo the counselling specified by the impairment review committee.

+(2) If the impairment review committee does not make a finding that an impairment matter exists in relation to the registered teacher who is the subject of the complaint after the completion of the committee’s inquiry into the complaint, the committee must —

+(a) dismiss the complaint; or

+(b) recommend that the Board refer the complaint to a disciplinary committee under section 55(1)(c) unless the complaint was previously referred from that committee to the impairment review committee.

-(2) Notice of a decision under this section is to be given in accordance with section 85.
+(3) Notice of a decision under this section must be given in accordance with section 85.

+[Section 78 inserted: No. 3 of 2023 s.
+55.]

 79. Recommendation

+(1) The impairment review committee must recommend to the Board that a complaint in relation to a registered teacher be referred to the Tribunal if the teacher —

-(1) If the teacher does not consent to a request made under section 78(1)(f) within 30 days of the request being made, the impairment review committee is to recommend to the Board that the complaint be referred to the State Administrative Tribunal.
+(a) does not consent to a request made under section 78(1)(d) within 30 days after the request is made; or

+(b) before the Board takes action under section 80(1), withdraws consent in writing to a request made under section 78(1)(d).

-(2) If the teacher does consent to a request made under section 78(1)(f) within 30 days of the request being made, the impairment review committee is to recommend that the Board take any action to which the teacher has consented.
+(2) If a registered teacher consents to a request made under section 78(1)(d) within 30 days after the request is made, the impairment review committee must recommend that the Board take any action to which the teacher has consented.

-(3) A recommendation made under subsection (1) or (2) must be made in writing and contain details of the impairment review committee’s consideration of the impairment matter.
+(3) A recommendation made under subsection (1) or (2) must be made in writing and contain details of the impairment review committee’s consideration of the complaint to which it relates.

+[Section 79 inserted: No. 3 of 2023 s.
+55.]

 80. Decision of Board after consideration of recommendation of impairment review committee

-(1) The Board is to consider a recommendation of the impairment review committee and may —
+(1) The Board must consider a recommendation under section 78(1)(c) or 79 of the impairment review committee about a complaint relating to a registered teacher and may do any of the following —

-(a) decide not to take any action; or
+(a) decide not to take any action;

-(b) take any action under section 78(1)(f) to which the teacher has consented; or
+(b) take any action to which the teacher has consented under section 78(1)(d);

-(c) refer the complaint to the State Administrative Tribunal.
+(c) refer the complaint in whole or in part to a disciplinary committee or the Tribunal.

 (2) For the purpose of taking action to which the teacher has consented the Board may —

-(a) order that a condition be imposed on the registration of the teacher, or order that an existing condition be modified; or
+(a) order that 1 or more conditions be imposed on the registration of the teacher, or order that an existing condition be modified; or

 (b) order that the registration of the teacher is suspended for the period specified in the order; or